What inspired you to start OrderUp?

 OrderUp allows restaurants to build relationships with diners, both directly through our platform and in the ability to export guest data into their existing marketing platform.
-Since all guests that order through their phone must provide contact information, we help restaurants quickly build robust customer lists which they can use to promote new menus and discounts, ultimately driving incremental visits.
+Because all guests who order through their phone must provide contact information, we help restaurants quickly build robust customer lists that they can use to promote new menus and discounts, ultimately driving incremental visits.

-How is OrderUp meeting the changing needs of restaurant owners as they respond to rising inflation and labor shortages?
+How is OrderUp meeting the changing needs of restaurant owners as they respond to rising inflation and labour shortages?

 First, we enable restaurants to offer fee-free online ordering.
 Tight margins are everywhere in this business, and OrderUp helps merchants support their bottom line.

-How can OrderUp support restaurants by using data to personalize the dining experience?
+How can OrderUp support restaurants by using data to personalise the dining experience?

-Does OrderUp have plans to expand outside of Canada?
+Does OrderUp have plans to expand outside Canada?

 We currently have restaurant partners in Canada and the US.
 We plan to expand further, but want to make sure we have the proper support infrastructure in place so merchants in new geographies experience the same world-class support that our current customers receive.

-Since all guests that order through their phone must provide contact information, we help restaurants quickly build robust customer lists which they can use to promote new menus and discounts, ultimately driving incremental visits.
+Because all guests who order through their phone must provide contact information, we help restaurants quickly build robust customer lists that they can use to promote new menus and discounts, ultimately driving incremental visits.

 How is Stripe enabling OrderUp’s point-of-sale system for restaurants?